abatar1/SimpleFluentTester/README.md

     .Report();
 ```

-If you use non-standard object type in your function which is not assignable from IEquatable, you can define how the TestSuite should compare them yourself.
+If you use a non-standard object type in your function which is not assignable from IEquatable, you can define how the TestSuite should compare them yourself.
 ```csharp
 TestSuite.Sequential
     .WithComparer<CustomValue>((x, y) => x.Value == y.Value)